New languages come along all the time, sometimes with the sort of corporate oomph that helped Swift and Go become popular quickly.

 In this course, we will describe languages and their behavior in two ways:

-We could also use mathematics to reason about programs and computation, but that is not a major concern of this course.
+We will also use a little mathematics, but we could certainly use even more to reason about programs and computation.
+That is not a major concern of this course, though.

 English allows too much ambiguity.
 For example, suppose that I tell you,